linz/linz-data-importer/README.md

 All column headers can be toggled to allow ascending or descending ordering of their data.
 Text can be entered in the "Filter Data Sets" search bar to filter the datasets by keyword.
 ## Source Code, Further Documentation and Feedback
-Please see the [LINZ-Data-Importer](https://github.com/linz/linz-data-importer/) repository at GitHub
+Please see the [LINZ-Data-Importer](https://github.com/linz/linz-data-importer/) repository on GitHub.

 ## Dev Notes